Updated: Jan 24

 It's a script, right?
 It's not for reading, it's for speaking!
 You know how it reads, but that's not important.
 You need to know how it SOUNDS.

 Start reading out loud and all these problems start to magically reveal themselves.
 Stuff that sounded great in your head now sounds clunky and unmanageable.
-You can optimise for flow, so that words mesh together and sound great- and you can get an idea of the tone of voice, you need, too.
+What you thought was a 30-second script becomes a minute-and-a-half of self-indulgent waffle.
+You can optimise for flow, so that words mesh together and sound great- and you can get an idea of the tone of voice you need, too.

 It makes you feel weird, I understand.
 But it helps.
 Massively.

 Now you know what to keep in mind, it's all about putting that stuff down on paper!
 And maybe coming up with a good excuse for if your office-mates/housemates/significant others find yourself sitting all alone in a room reading to yourself...

 If you'd like to keep up to date with more tips on podcasting, follow us on Instagram!